 Brandywine designs, engineers and manufacturers all of our GHS label products.
 Every element is carefully considered to maximize its effectiveness in your operating environment, from industry-specific top coatings and face stocks, to exclusive pressure-sensitive adhesive coating processes and coated liner construction.
 At Brandywine, we offer innovative, well-tested and proven solutions.

 The Hazardous Material Identification System (HMIS®) – the American Coatings Association’s hazard rating system – is designed to be compatible with workplace labeling requirements of the US Occupational Safety and Health Administration’s (OSHA) revised Hazard Communication Standard.
-It is constructed to communicate in-plant hazard information to employees through training and the use of colors, numbers, alphabetic characters, and symbols representing types of personal protective equipment (PPE).
+The HMIS® is constructed to communicate in-plant hazard information to employees through training and the use of colors, numbers, alphabetic characters, and symbols representing types of personal protective equipment (PPE).

 British Standard BS 5609, or the British Saltwater Immersion Test, is a specification for printed pressure-sensitive labels for marine use.
 Under the UN GHS and the IMDG Code, chemical manufacturers transporting dangerous goods on international waters are required to use labels able to withstand a three-month salt-water submersion test, UV resistance and meet durability criteria.

 The International Maritime Dangerous Goods (IMDG) Code was adopted in 1965 as per the Safety of Life at Sea ( SOLAS) international convention of 1960 under the International Maritime Organization (IMO).
 The IMDG Code was formed to prevent all types of pollutions at sea.